The Alabaster Mosque

 Restoration and Preservation Efforts

 Over the centuries, time and pollution took a toll on the mosque’s limestone and alabaster façade.
 Restoration began in the 20th century and continues to this day, led by both Egyptian and international teams.
 These efforts have helped preserve the mosque’s intricate detailing, dome integrity, and mosaic artistry, keeping it radiant for future generations.
+Similar preservation work is ongoing at other historic sites like Sultan Hassan Mosque and Al-Azhar Mosque.

 Architectural Highlights of the Alabaster Mosque